-Stage Behaviour To be dealt with by 0 Teacher-craft: supporting high standards through welcoming approaches, planning, task adjustment and reminders.
+Stage Behaviour Led by 0 Teacher-craft: supporting high standards through welcoming approaches, planning, task adjustment and reminders.
 Class teacher 1 A simple direction in response to a student affecting the learning of the lesson e.g. calling out.
-Best couched in terms of Ready, Respect, Safe.
-Class teacher 2 A short restorative conversation outside of the learning environment.
+Best couched in terms of Ready, Class teacher 2 A short restorative conversation outside of the learning environment.
 The student is asked to leave the classroom with the teacher coming to speak with them within 5 minutes.
-This will commence with the teacher checking that the student is OK.
-The meeting then simply outlines the reason for the temporary removal and expectations on return.
-Class teacher 3 Due to continued disruption or a one off serious incident, the student is moved to work in a nearby room or transferred to to another stage 3 room by the On Call senior support.
-A restorative conversation lead by the faculty will occur after the lesson to discuss the incident and to agree a plan to reduce the chances of repetition.
-The teacher will contact the student's parents to inform them why their child was given a stage 3 and removed from the lesson.
-Class teacher and Head of Subject/ Faculty 4 The student fails to comply at stage 3 or is involved in a major one off incident and is transferred to ReBooT by the On Call Senior Support.
-A restorative conversation will occur prior to the student's next lesson with that teacher, discussing expectations for the lesson and agreeing a plan to reduce the chances of repetition.
-The teacher contacts the student's parents to discuss the situation and gain support moving forward.
-Faculty leader / the senior member of staff who is 'On-Call'
+This commences with a check on the student's wellbeing before outlining the reason for the temporary removal and expectations on return.
+Class teacher 3 Due to continued disruption or a one-off serious incident, the student is transferred to a referral room by On-Call support.
+A faculty-led restorative conversation after the lesson will address the incident, agreeing a plan to reduce chances of repetition.
+Teachers will contact the student's parents, sharing details of the incident and resolution.
+Class teacher and Head of Subject/ Faculty 4 Failure to comply at stage 3 or a major one-off incident will lead to the student being transferred to ReBooT by On-Call Support.
+A restorative conversation will occur prior to the student's next lesson, discussing expectations for the lesson and agreeing a plan to reduce chances of repetition.
+Teachers contact the student's parents, sharing details of the incident and resolution.
+Faculty leader / On-Call support